-Line of Effort Adopt DevSecOps practices and approaches Recommendation Shift from the use of rigid lists of requirements for software programs to a list of desired features and require ed interfaces/charac teristics, to avoid requirements creep, overly ambi itious requirements, and pro- gram delays Stake holders USD(A&S), Joint Staff, SAEs Back ground Current DoD requirements processes sig nificantly impede its a bility to im- plement modern SW development practic ces by spending years establishing program requirements and insisting on sa atisfaction of requirem ents before a project is considered "done".
-This impe edes rapid implementa ation of fea- tures that are of the most use to the user.
-Desir ed state Rather than a list of requirements for every feature, programs should estab- lish a minimum set of requirements required for initial operation, security, and interoperability, and place all other desired features on a list that will be implemented in priority order, with the ability for DoD to redefine priorities on a regular basis.
-Cong ressional Modify relevant statutes to allow the use of evolving features over rigid re- Role quirements and develop alternative methods for obtaining information on program status (See Rec A2, Action A2.4 •) Dra aft Implementation Plan Lead Stakeholders Target Date D3.1 Modify require ements guidance by memo to shift from a list USD(A&S) Q4 FY19 of requirement nts for software to a list of desired features D 0.0 and required interfaces/characteristics. h i k Ot (( D3.2 Update CJCS SI 3170.01H (JCIDS requirements process) to Joint Staff Q1 FY20 D 2 2 reflect conten Its of guidance memos 03.3 00 SW) 000(A00) QZ F 1 ZU D3.4 Define and us se new hudget exhibits for software programs LISD(A&S) with 03 FY20 20.4 using evolving a lists of features in place of requirements USD(C), CAPE.
-301120 (see also Red S A2).
-HAC-D, SAC-D
+Line of Effort Adopt DevSecOps practices and approact ches Recommendation Shift from the use of rigid lists of requirements for software programs to a list of desired features and required interfaces/characteristics, to avoid requirements creep, overly ambi gram delays • - Stake holders USD(A&S), Joint Staff, SAEs Back ground Current DoD requirements processes sig nificantly impede its a bility to im- plement modern SW development practic ces by spending years s establishing program requirements and insisting on sa atisfaction of requirem ents before a project is considered "done".
+This impedes rapid implementation of fea- tures that are of the most use to the user.
+Desir ed state Rather than a list of requirements for eve ry feature, programs should estab- lish a minimum set of requirements required for initial operation, security, and interoperability, and place all other desired features on a list that will be implemented in priority order, with the ability for DoD to redefine priorities on a regular basis.
+Cong ressional Modify relevant statutes to allow the use of evolving features over rigid re- Role quirements and develop alternative methods for obtaining information on program status (See Rec A2, Action A2.4 aft Implementation Plan Lead Stakeholders Target Date D3.1 ements guidance by memo to shift from a list USD(A&S) Q4 FY19 of requirements for software to a list of desired features D 0.0 interfaces/characteristics.
+D3.2 SI 3170.01H (JCIDS requirements process) to Joint Staff Q1 FY20 D3.3 ts of guidance memos 5000.02 and DoDI 5000.75 (or integrate into USD(A&S) Q2 FY20 00.0 new DoDI 500 (S QZ 1 120 D3.4 se new budget exhibits for software programs USD(A&S), with Q3 FY20 g lists of features in place of requirements USD(C), CAPE, (see also Red HAC-D, SAC-D

 10C Adopt a DevOps culture for software systems.
 10C All software procurement programs should start small, be iterative, and build on success - or be terminated quickly.
-D&D Accept 70% solutions in a short time (months) and add functionality in rapid iterations (weeks)
+D&D Accept 70% solutions in a short time (months) and add functionality in rapid iterations